Emmy-Akintz/treeJava/README.md

 - Run `javac *.java` to compile all the java codes present in this folder
 - Run `java Main` to run the code

+## Tips

+- All files in .class are compiled files